AbhirKarande/simplerenv-hpc/README.md

    If there's an error at this step, try restarting the container or trying a different GPU node

 6. Run script: `python example.py`
+example.py currently has code for running octo inference.
+It needs to be adjusted to also return action-dimension entropy.